lucasstd/myPage/README.md

 # myPage
-A sample CV website for fun
+A sample resume website for fun